-Every day we receive phone calls and emails from men and women wanting our advice as to whether they should marry first and file for a CR1 spousal visa, or file for a K1 fiancee visa and marry when the fiancee enters the U.S. on the K1 visa.
+Every day we receive phone calls and emails from men and women wanting our advice as to whether they should marry first and file for a CR1 spousal visa, or file for a K1 fiancee visa and marry after the fiancee enters the U.S. on the K1 visa.

 There are many factors that enter into this equation.
 Some of these factors are: